neondatabase/website/content/docs/guides/prisma.md

 ## Prisma Migrate with PgBouncer

-Prisma Migrate requires a single, direct connection to the database.
-It currently does not support connection pooling with PgBouncer.
-Attempting to run Prisma Migrate commands in any environment that enables PgBouncer for connection pooling causes the following error:
+Prisma Migrate requires a direct connection to the database.
+It does not support connection pooling with PgBouncer.
+Attempting to run Prisma Migrate commands with a pooled connection causes the following error:

 ```text
 Error undefined: Database error